Islandora/documentation/docs/user-documentation/2xfor1x.md

 ###Object Structure
 Fedora 3 objects are are FOXML (Fedora Object eXtensible Markup Language) documents, with three elements:

-* Digital Object Identifier: A unique, persistent identifier for the digital object.
+* `Digital Object Identifier`: A unique, persistent identifier for the digital object.
+Also knowns as the PID.
-* System Properties: A set of system-defined descriptive properties that is necessary to manage and track the object in the repository.
+* `System Propertie`s: A set of system-defined descriptive properties that is necessary to manage and track the object in the repository.
-* Datastream(s): The element in a Fedora digital object that represents a content item.
+* `Datastream(s)`: The element in a Fedora digital object that represents a content item.

-Fedora 4 'objects' are called resources and are not composed of XML; instead, they are stored in ModeShape as nodes with RDF properties.
+In Fedora 4 , what we would have called `objects` are now refered to as `resources` and are not composed of XML; instead, they are stored in ModeShape as nodes with RDF properties.
 They can contain the following elements:

+*`Conainter`: Roughly equivalent to a Fedora 3 object - a conceptual representation of a thing that can contain files or other containers.
+* `Non-RDF Source`: Roughly equivilant to a datastream.
+A Non-RDF Source (or binary) is simply a bitstream (e.g. JPG, PDF, MP3, etc.).

+####PIDS
+Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
+Fedora 4 resources do not have PIDs.
+Instead, since Fedora 4 is an LDP server, their identifiers are fundamentally their URIs.
+The PIDs of objects migrated from a Fedora 3 repository can still be stored in Feodra 4, as additional properties on the new Fedora 4 resource.

 ##Islandora